 I have been running customer journey mapping workshops for our clients for many years.

-The general goal of a journey map is to document the journey that a customer takes when interacting with the organisation.
+The goal of any type of customer journey map is to document the parts of the interaction a customer takes when interacting with the organisation.

 Understanding this journey is not nearly as obvious as it sounds.